dave-vee/Weather-app/README.md

 # Weather-app
-This is a simple weather app built in Kotlin and uses the Open weather API
+This weather app is built in Kotlin and uses the Open weather API